 Others felt that the universe of the book continuing to be doggedly Anglocentric in its depicted references—in spite of the growing influence of American and Japanese pop culture—was also far too provincial in scope.

 Values Dissonance: The comic deliberately fakes this trope to create aesops such as "The Chinese are brilliant, but evil."
 We would like to stress this is a verbatim quote.

 What Do You Mean, It Wasn't Made on Drugs?: The Beatnik novella from the Black Dossier reads like this, which, given the source material, isn't surprising.
 If one takes the time to actually decipher the text, the plot seems to involve Fu Manchu and Professor Moriarty's descendants (Dean Moriarty and Doctor Sax, respectively) continuing a family feud by unleashing an ancient Aztec linguistic virus made from centipedes.
 Oh and the virus actually turns out to be Lovecraftian Eldritch Abominations.

-Richard Roxburgh would also go on to play Dracula in Van Helsing, which also featured a Mr. Hyde a year later.
+Richard Roxburgh would also go on to play Dracula in Van Helsing a year later, which also featured a Mr. Hyde who was depicted as a HulkExpy.

 Nemo: A man with an unusual beard, untold riches, and access to advanced technology that no one else can duplicate.

 Quatermain: A legendary old hero in an era that is not his own, who lost someone close to him while working for his government.